 Refinance to Lower Your Mortgage Rate

-- How Much Lower Should My Interest Rate Be When I Refinance My Mortgage?
+- How Much Lower Should My Mortgage Rate Be When I Refinance?

-- A good rule of thumb to follow when refinancing is that the new interest rate should be a minimum of .75% lower than your current rate.
+- A good rule of thumb to follow when refinancing is that the new mortgage rate should be a minimum of .750% lower than your current rate.
 Refinancing may also make sense if you can lower your monthly payment and pay little or no closing costs

-- The breakeven point to recover closing costs when you refinance should be no more than 30 months.
+- The breakeven point to recover closing costs when you refinance your mortgage should be no more than 30 months

 - Mortgage Refinance Example